italiyaparth/Web-Major-Projects/01-Wanderlust/README.md

 -- In models/listing.js

     - we will create post mongoose middleware here, which will come to effect when we delete any listing

+# Step 33 - Express Router

+- Express Routers are a way to organize your Express application such that our primary app.js file does not become bloated.

+-- In routes/listing.js

+    - require express
+    - create router object
+    - paste listings routes from app.js
+    - replace "app" with "router"
+    - we will add "/listings" from path in app.js, so remove that from all the paths
+    - export "router"
+    - cut-paste other required objects, required function which we will use here from app.js ( don't forget to check path when reuire is used )

+-- In app.js

+    - require router from routes folder give it name as per file name.
+    - e.g. const listings = require("./routes/listing.js");
+    - connect app.js and routes/listing.js
+    - e.g. app.use("/listings", listings);

+-- In routes/review.js

+    - same as above for routes/listing.js
+    - we need id of listing here but id will be app.js file.
+We will use " { mergeParams: true }", when creating router object as an option.

+# Step 34 - Cookies

+-